3dim-computational-imaging/3dim-website/content/authors/jiwon-choi/_index.md

 ---
 # Display name
-title: John Bass
+title: Jiwon Choi

 # Full Name (for SEO)
-first_name: John
+first_name: Jiwon
-last_name: Bass
+last_name: Choi

 # Is this the primary user of the site?
 superuser: false